sghosh1991/OnlineCollegeMagazine/README.md

 This is an online version of a college magazine, built on on J2EE platform.
 It is an end to end system which emulates the article submision to magazine publication pipeline.
-Everything like declaration of the magazine cover theme,submitting articles by people under different categories(which are tagged by key words), article selection by moderators/editors, publishing and archiving has been brought inder one system.
+Everything like declaration of the magazine cover theme,submitting articles by people under different categories(which are tagged by key words), article selection by moderators/editors, publishing and archiving has been brought under one system.

 Other featres include:
 Local language support(in 2 other languages hindi,bengali)